gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Machine recovery_

-In the seed control plane, `Kube Controller Manager` will detect that a node has not renewed its lease and after a timeout (usually 40 seconds - configurable via `--node-monitor-grace-period`) it will transition the `Node` to `Unknown` state. `Machine-Controller-Manager` will detect that an existing `Node` has transitioned to `Unknown` state and will do the following:
+In the seed control plane, `kube-controller-manager` will detect that a node has not renewed its lease and after a timeout (configurable via `--node-monitor-grace-period` flag; `2m0s` by default for Shoot clusters) it will transition the `Node` to `Unknown` state. `machine-controller-manager` will detect that an existing `Node` has transitioned to `Unknown` state and will do the following:
 * It will transition the corresponding `Machine` to `Failed` state after waiting for a duration (currently 10 mins, configured via the [--machine-health-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L49) flag).
 * Thereafter a `deletion timestamp` will be put on this machine indicating that the machine is now going to be terminated, transitioning the machine to `Terminating` state.
-* It attempts to drain the node first and if it is unable to drain the node, then currently after a period of 2 hours (configurable via [machine-drain-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L48)), it will attempt to force-delete the `Machine` and create a new machine.
-Draining a node will be skipped if certain conditions are met e.g. node in `NotReady` state, node condition reported by `node-problem-exporter` as `ReadonlyFilesystem` etc.
+* It attempts to drain the node first and if it is unable to drain the node, then currently after a period of 2 hours (configurable via [--machine-drain-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L48)), it will attempt to force-delete the `Machine` and create a new machine.
+Draining a node will be skipped if certain conditions are met e.g. node in `NotReady` state, node condition reported by `node-problem-detector` as `ReadonlyFilesystem` etc.

-In case `Machine-Controller-Manager` is unable to delete a machine, then that machine will be stuck in `Terminating` state.
+In case `machine-controller-manager` is unable to delete a machine, then that machine will be stuck in `Terminating` state.
 It will attempt to launch a new machine and if that also fails, then the new machine will transition to `CrashLoopBackoff` and will be stuck in this state.

 _Pod recovery_

-Once `Kube Controller Manager` transitions the node to `Unknown`/`NotReady`, it also puts the following taints on the node:
+Once `kube-controller-manager` transitions the node to `Unknown`/`NotReady`, it also puts the following taints on the node:
 ```yaml
 taints:
 - effect: NoSchedule